Education in Hong Kong: History

 In 1997 Keith Richburg of The Washington Post wrote that in the British era education was based on education in the United Kingdom, "largely apolitical", and did not emphasise topics related to politics nor civic affairs.
 The governor of Hong Kong had the right to bar, under law, "the dissemination of information, or expression of opinion, of a clearly biased political nature in schools" but Richburg stated that "That law was rarely used".
 There were attempts to repeal said law prior to 1 July 1997.
 By 1991 the education authorities wanted to have history classes with a positive view of China to make the handover smoother but some teachers with liberal views sought to have more critical views.

 In 1997, the Hong Kong Special Administrative Region implemented the Target Oriented Curriculum (TOC) to introduce and spread the project learning in the national primary schools.
 To promote the interactions of work groups or individual students in a new learning environment, professors were engaged in the role of "consultant, facilitator, helper" and posers of questions.
 Ten years after, the 80% of the Hong Kong's institutes had left the traditional approach to education, mainly based on teachers and textbooks, to adopt an active and experiential learning pedagogy.

-The imposition of the Hong Kong national security law resulted in a decline in enrolment in traditionally prestigious Hong Kong schools, as many families with the financial means chose instead to send their children abroad.
+The imposition of the Hong Kong national security law resulted in a decline in enrollment in traditionally prestigious Hong Kong schools, as many families with the financial means chose instead to send their children abroad.
 According to a survey conducted across 100 schools, between July and November, approximately 1,474 students left these schools.
 Around 50% of these students departed Hong Kong along with other family members.
 In January 2023, the release of data for the academic year 2021–2022 indicated a significant increase in the number of students who chose to leave Hong Kong universities before completing their degrees.
 This trend was accompanied by a notable rise in the departure of lecturers, reaching a level that had not been observed in over 20 years.
 In February 2023, reports highlighted that approximately 3,500 teachers in subsidised schools had left their positions during the previous academic year, with a majority opting to resign rather than retire.
 Between 2021 and 2022, a report showed that around 28,000 students had left Hong Kong's school system.

 In 2020, it was observed that references to sensitive subjects had been excluded from the majority of new textbooks in Hong Kong.
 In subsequent years, the government implemented additional measures, including a requirement for foreign teachers working in Hong Kong to take an oath of allegiance.
 Notably, new middle school textbooks disputed Hong Kong's status as a former colony, presenting it as Chinese territory occupied by Britain.
 These textbooks also asserted that the recent protests in Hong Kong were instigated by foreign entities.
 The curriculum for liberal studies classes underwent a shift, with a renewed emphasis on patriotism and national security, including the establishment of National Security Education Day.